US consumer confidence index

-Previously, we discussed how the US job market is shaping up.
-In this part, we’ll look at the U.S. Consumer Confidence Index.
-The data, compiled by the University of Michigan and Thomson Reuters, are reported on a monthly basis.
-The Survey Research Center conducts the underlying survey, which consists of at least 500 telephone interviews with a cross section of consumers in the continental United States (VTI).
+Previously, we have seen that the residential real estate market and vehicle sales are on an uptick.
+In this part, we’ll look at the US consumer confidence index, as it helps in getting a sense of consumer sentiment.
+The data is compiled by the University of Michigan and Thomson Reuters, and is reported on a monthly basis.
+The Survey Research Center conducts the underlying survey, which consists of at least 500 telephone interviews involving a cross section of consumers in the continental United States.